FlipperPA/django-ssh-deployer/README.md

 # Django SSH Deployer

-This package provides Django management commands to deploy your site to various instances (develop, stage, production) over SSH via Paramiko.
+This package provides a Django management command to deploy your site to various instances (develop, stage, production) over SSH via Paramiko.

 ## Pre-Requisites